Takicegek/Interpeer/whitepaper.md

 ### 2.3 user migration
 Interpeer sites will be accessible by users using vanilla browsers and no knowledge of Interpeer, this is key to getting Interpeer widely adopted.

 This is achieved by using [interpeer.net](http://interpeer.net) to redirect requests to peers that are currently handling the site in question.
-During this insecure method a warning bar will appear asking users to install the browser plugin to use interpeer directly.
+During this insecure method a warning bar will appear asking users to install the browser plug-in to use interpeer directly.

 ### 2.4 processing backed currency
 Because Interpeer is primarily a P2P cloud computing platform, the linked currency (InterCoin) would be backed by something with a known value; processing power and storage.
 This would give InterCoin great stability in comparison with Bitcoin, which can drop to any arbitrary value during times of market upheaval.